Estate Tax: How Will My Assets Be Taxed When I Die?

 State Specific Estate & Inheritance Taxes

 In addition to the federal estate tax, several states have enacted their own versions of this tax.
-In addition, some states have a separate “inheritance tax,” that’s a tax the beneficiary of an estate owes, and not the estate itself.
-One state, Maryland, actually has both an estate tax and an inheritance tax.
+What’s more, some states have a separate “inheritance tax,” that’s a tax the beneficiary of an estate owes, and not the estate itself.
+One state, Maryland, has both an estate tax and an inheritance tax.

 Source: Tax Foundation